GitauHarrison/notes/databases/access_postgresql/psql.md

 1. [Using `psql`](databases/access_postgresql/psql.md) (this article)
 2. [Using SQL client software application and database administration tool](databases/access_postgresql/dbeaver.md)

-For reference, these are the topics we will cover in this tutorial:
+For reference, these are the topics we will cover in the entire database tutorial:

 - [PostgreSQL Overview](postgresql.md) (this article)
 - [Install PostgreSQL](install_postgresql.md)